WesH0use/AWS_Developer_Notes/s3_development.md

 **Use CloudWatch integration feature with S3**

 You can export log data from your CloudWatch log groups to an Amazon S3 bucket and use this data in custom processing and analysis, or to load onto other systems.

+## A developer is migrating an on-premises application to AWS Cloud.
+The application currently processes user uploads and uploads them to a local directory on the server.
+All such file uploads must be saved and then made available to all instances in an Auto Scaling group.
+As a Developer Associate, which of the following options would you recommend for this use-case?

+**Use Amazon S3 and make code changes in the application so all uploads are put on S3**

+Amazon S3 is an object storage built to store and retrieve any amount of data from anywhere on the Internet.
+It’s a simple storage service that offers an extremely durable, highly available, and infinitely scalable data storage infrastructure at very low costs.

+Amazon S3 provides a simple web service interface that you can use to store and retrieve any amount of data, at any time, from anywhere on the web.
+Using this web service, you can easily build applications that make use of Internet storage.

+You can use S3 PutObject API from the application to upload the objects in a single bucket, which is then accessible from all instances.